utkarshemc/WasteManagement/README.md

 # WasteManagement
-Source Code And Document For Waste management System
+Source Code And Document For Waste management System.